yoichigmf/toiletbot/README.md

 # toiletbot
-chat bot script for search toilet in LINE
+chat bot script for searching toilet in LINE